replicatedhq/help-center/content/guides/kubernetes-with-ship/introduction.md

 ### Looking for Ship Open Source?

-This guide is for aimed at application vendors looking to enable your end customers to manage a [proprietary](#features-for-app-maintainers) application with Ship.
+This guide is for application vendors looking to enable your end customers to manage a [proprietary](#features-for-app-maintainers) application with Ship.
 If you are looking for an easier way to distribute or manage publicly available Kubernetes- or Helm-based applications, you may want to check out [Ship for Open Source](https://www.replicated.com/ship/oss).

 {{< linked_headline "Introduction to Replicated Ship" >}}